fjt7/NJITUltimate/Readme.md

 To Do:<br>
 Add content, edit and resize for mobile <br>
+Add favicon <br>
 Condense homepage.
-I think gallery should be a smaller carousel <br>
+I think gallery should change to a smaller carousel <br>
 Can we put the images in a folder instead just in case there are host issues?

 Images are being hosted for free via imgbb.com: